paolodalberto/BlockSparsityyTraning/README.md

 (H,W,CIN,COUT) and multiply it for a repeated mask LL accordingly to the block sizes.

-Once we run once the sparsification, the resnet is stored as a sparse resnet.
+As soon as we run once the sparsification, the resnet is stored as a sparse resnet.
 The mask L is part of the state of the convolution.
 By default, we try to sparsify half of the weights.
 Every time you start the process we zero 20% of the available blocks (see the step=20 in